Chapter 5: What Is The Difference In Framing? Wood vs. Steel

-Wheather you choose wood or steel, you will find that Leonard places a premium on stregnth and durability.
+Whether you choose wood or steel, you will find that Leonard places a premium on strength and durability.

 Wood frame storage building

-Some people find wood frame storage buildings easier to modify post delivery.
-Hanging wall finishes (paneling / sheet rock), shelving, or built in cabinetry to wood frames is similar to adding it to your home.
+Some people find wood frame storage buildings easier to modify post-delivery.
+Hanging wall finishes (paneling / sheet rock), shelving, or built-in cabinetry to wood frames is similar to adding it to your home.
 If you plan to insulate the building post delivery, you will find that normal house insulation fits nicely into the 2"x 4" walls.
-In some cases neighborhood covenants and/or zoning statutes require wood frame structures, although, usually these regulations only apply to the exterior material of storage buildings.
-Wood buildings also have a little sturdier feel due to their weight; however, the steel frame buildings actually offer a little more structural strength.
+In some cases, neighborhood covenants or zoning statutes require wood frame structures, although, usually, these regulations only apply to the exterior material of storage buildings.
+Wood buildings also have a little sturdier feel due to their weight; however, the steel frame buildings offer a little more structural strength.